-In many cases the first clue that there is a leak is an unusually high water bill.
+In many cases, the first clue that there is a leak is an unusually high water bill.
 South Blount attempts to contact every customer with unusually high usage in an attempt to lessen the chance of a surprise high bill or excessive water loss.
-If our meter readers notice that your meter is turning while performing your reading we will try to make contact and inform you that there may be an issue that requires your attention.
-We will make our best effort to work with you in the event of a leak or water emergency, if you have any concerns please call our Customer Service Center and speak with a member of our staff, (865) 982-3560.
+If our meter readers notice that your meter is turning while performing your reading, we will try to make contact and inform you that there may be an issue that requires your attention.
+We will make our best effort to work with you in the event of a leak or water emergency. if you have any concerns, please call our Customer Service Center at (865) 982-3560 and speak with a member of our staff.

-• Our utility offers a once-a-year leak adjustment for each customer.
-Click here to read our Leak Adjustment Policy to see if you qualify.
+• Our utility offers a once-a-year leak adjustment for each customer. ead our Leak Adjustment Policy to see if you qualify.

 • If you are a City of Maryville sewer customer, leak adjustments for sewer will follow the City of Maryville leak adjustment policy.

 • Although we read our meters with a high degree of accuracy, sometimes we make mistakes.
 If you suspect that we have misread the meter, please call our office at (865) 982-3560.
 We will gladly check the reading and make any necessary billing corrections.

 How can you determine if you have a leak in your home?